RosuAdrianMihai/Todo-app-challenge-hub/README.md

 - adding a new task
 - deleting a task
 - completing a task
-- drag and drop (it works only for laptops and dekstops tho)
+- drag and drop (it works only for laptops and desktops tho)
 - filter tasks
 - counter for tasks
 - dynamic scrollbar